Tuesday, December 23, 2014

 She's Gone

-Over the course of these last few weeks I knew I was getting closer to the decision that I was going to have to make.
+Over the course of these last few weeks I knew I was getting closer to this decision I was going to have to make.
 I would get down on the floor with Ella and hold her and she would make her little happy noises.
 I would tell her, "when you're ready we'll call to Jim and he'll be there to meet you on the other side and he'll take you for a trail run!"
 Several times she would look me right in the eye with a more intense gaze and I would say to her ...
 I promise!

 On the hour long drive down to the animal clinic I was calling to Jim, asking him to be sure and fulfill this promise I had made to this little being, "and could you give me some kind of sign that you've heard me?
 That you've followed through with this please?"
 But the car remained silent save for Ella's panting in the back seat.

 I have had to release a great deal in my life in a few short years.
 I'm ever grateful to have known such love, in so many different forms.
 And I'm eternally grateful I was able to limp home to someone who met me with open arms.
 The task was mine alone ... but I realize I am not alone in this world now.
 My original little family has left me.
-But I have this new family that is branching and expanding and inviting and embracing me.
+But I have this new family that is branching, expanding and embracing me.

 I am so blessed.